Betakontext/rgbtoxyzpointcloud/readme.txt

 If you get: v18.12.0 you can run the app.
-If not or you have another version, install v18.12.0 You can use NVM to switch between different versions of node.js To get NVM for Windows: Download the installer from https://github.com/coreybutler/nvm-windows/releases and run it.
+If not or you have another version, install v18.12.0 You can use NVM to switch between different versions of node.js To get NVM for Windows: Download and run the installer from https://github.com/coreybutler/nvm-windows/releases .
 Open a new Command Prompt or PowerShell and run: nvm install 18.12.0 nvm use 18.12.0
 Verify the update: node -v